-The RAGE ecosystem will arrange self-contained gaming assets on a well-managed and structured repository, digital library and media archive system.
-The resulting material in the Ecosystem, particularly the textual resources, will be semantically annotated to support searching and access.
+The RAGE ecosystem arranges self-contained gaming assets on a well-managed and structured repository, digital library and media archive system.
+The resulting material in the Ecosystem, particularly the textual resources, are semantically annotated to support searching and access.

-The RAGE Ecosystem will organise workshops and offer training courses covering training for both developers and educators in order to amplify Applied Gaming uptake.
+The RAGE Ecosystem organizes workshops and offers training courses covering training for both developers and educators in order to amplify Applied Gaming uptake.

-The Ecosystem will be supported by community tools for collaboration, annotation, creativity, matchmaking.
+The Ecosystem is supported by community tools for collaboration, annotation, creativity, matchmaking.

-In addition, it will make available a set of asset creation aids that will allow developers and educators to create their own assets and post them to the Ecosystem’s repository.
+In addition, it makes available a set of asset creation aids that allow developers and educators to create their own assets and post them to the Ecosystem’s repository.

-Fuelled by “good stuff” and “good expertise”, the RAGE Ecosystem will become the major European hotspot for applied game development.
+Fuelled by “good stuff” and “good expertise”, the RAGE Ecosystem becomes the major European hotspot for applied game development.

 What are RAGE Ecosystem’s main benefits?

-The RAGE Ecosystem will allow European gaming studios, developers and researchers to:
+The RAGE Ecosystem allows European gaming studios, developers and researchers to: